 In this age of specialization, Stager's background in the natural sciences stands out for its depth and breadth.
 He has taught marine ecology in the Caribbean, North Carolina, and Maine, and taught geology, biology, and evolution in upstate New York and paleolimnology in Tanzania.
 A world authority on the ecological history of Africa and its lakes, he has also investigated El Niño in Peru, human impacts on lakes in Sweden, exploding lakes in Cameroon, bat pollination of flowers on the South Pacific islands of Melanesia, and modern climate change in the northeastern U.S.

 In whatever spare time remains, he performs and records on banjo and guitar (YouTube).
-In summer, he also co-directs The Mountain Arts Gathering in Paul Smiths, NY, with his wife, Kary Johnson.

 SOME LINKS TO MORE INFORMATION:

-Faculty web page, CV
+Faculty web page CV

 Africa paleo research